-The Preferred Alternative is expected to decrease the time vehicles spend on I-70, because of less congestion and fewer delays.
+As compared to the No-Build Alternative, the Preferred Alternative is expected to decrease the time vehicles spend on I-70, because of less congestion and fewer delays.
 In addition, the number of hybrid and electric vehicles in the overall vehicle fleet will continue to increase.
-These factors will decrease the amount of greenhouse gases released into the atmosphere.
+These factors will decrease the amount of greenhouse gases such as CO2 released into the atmosphere.
 However, the expected increase in traffic volumes will negate some or all of these benefits.